shepherdingelectrons/OpenMST/README.md

 MOCfile.SaveXLSX()
 MOCfile.close()
 ```
 By changing "Your_filename_here.moc" to the desired filename, this code alone is sufficient for most cases.
+Of course if you have setup MSTProcess as a site-package then you should use ```import OpenMST.MSTProcess as MST```.

 ## More advanced usage
 The experiment object of 'MOCfile' holds various bits of experiment-level data including an array of capillary objects (```.capillary```), experiment annotation ```(.experiment_annotation```) and other associated data (```.info```).
 We can examine this, i.e. for experiment #2: